guibueno/guibueno.github.io/_docs/01-introduction/02-integration.markdown

 > "students learn to use a variety of technological tools as an ongoing process of language learning and use, rather than visiting the computer lab on a once a week basis for isolated exercises" (p.
 11).

-On the other hand, it was not clear to them what to expect from such variety of technological tools .
+On the other hand, it was not clear to them what to expect from such variety of technological tools.
 Also, new academic terms were created to better describe the current context.

 ### New terminology